COS301-SE-2024/Dispute-Resolution-Engine/docs/docs/technical-docs/UserStories.md

 > As a Concerned Party, I want to view the events of previously resolved dispute to get a better sense of the flow of a dispute.

+> As a Concerned Party, I want to create a ticket so that I can communicate the administrators of a dispute

 ### Complainant

 > As a Complainant I want to initiate a dispute so that I can begin resolving the dispute